sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 await instance.connect(signer);
 ```

-Afterwards, you can interact with the contract from the front end by [calling its method](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call) as usual.
+Afterwards, you can interact with the contract from the front-end by [calling its method](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call) as usual.

 [This repo](https://github.com/sCrypt-Inc/counter-demos) contains a counter example, integrated with all supported frameworks.